meadsteve/meadsteve.github.io/_posts/2022-10-15-hybrid-working.markdown

 ## The pros of the in-office days

 ### Meeting people
 It's very easy for me to have casual conversations with people in real life.
-I find for me being in person lowers the bar for starting small talk.
+I find being in person lowers the bar for starting small talk.
 I found a little more of my time in the office was spent in "coffee breaks" than before switching to hybrid.
 This really helped me to get to know the team and the wider company.
-I also used being in the city centre as an opportunity to meet friends at other company for lunch.
+I also used being in the city centre as an opportunity to meet friends at other companies for lunch.

 ### Accidental conversations
 This is a little bit of an extension of the above.
 Meeting new people not connected to my team directly requires a lot more effort over zoom (or whatever).
 With being in the same physical space I bump into people moving around the office.
+There's something intangible here about getting a sense of the wider company (although this might be a bit misleading for larger companies with many offices).

 ### Change of scenery
 It's nice to leave my desk at home for an amount of time.
 It helps me approach problems in a different way.
 As my commute is short but physically active this also helps me break up my day and thinking.
-For a remote only/first company I could achieve a similar by visiting cafes or coworking spaces but it's definitely a lower bar for entry when there's a company provided dedicated space for this.
+For a remote only/first company I could achieve something similar by visiting cafes or coworking spaces but it's definitely a lower bar for entry when there's a company provided, dedicated space for this.

 ## The pros of the remote days